fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/fi/osa6d.md

 Komponenttien presentational vs. container -jaottelu on eräs hyväksi havaittu tapa strukturoida React-sovelluksia.
 Jako voi olla toimiva tai sitten ei, kaikki riippuu kontekstista.

-Abramov mainitsee jaon [eduiksi](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) muunmuassa seuraavat
+Abramov mainitsee jaon [eduiksi](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) muun muassa seuraavat

 - Better separation of concerns.
 You understand your app and your UI better by writing components this way.
 - Better reusability.
 You can use the same presentational component with completely different state sources, and turn those into separate container components that can be further reused.